Spirik/GEM/README.md

 ```
 > Note that it is possible to use hardware serial instead (e.g. if you're planning to use it with Arduino Leonardo's `Serial1` class), however some modifications of AltSerialGraphicLCD library would be required in that case.

 One more additional library that may come in handy (although is not necessary) is [KeyDetector](https://github.com/Spirik/KeyDetector) - it is small and lightweight library for key press events detection.
-It is used in some of the supplied examples (as well as the following) to detect button presses for navigation through menu.
+It is used in some of the supplied examples (as well as the following one) to detect button presses for navigation through menu.
 To include KeyDetector library, install it first and then add the following line:

 ```cpp
 #include <KeyDetector.h>